vict0rcarvalh0/pinocchio-guide/README.md

 ## Table of contents

 ## Introduction
 The Pinocchio Guide is your go-to resource for understanding and implementing core account management functionalities within the Solana blockchain.
-This guide emphasizes foundational principles, code-level explanations, and best practices to empower developers in leveraging Solana’s unique system of transaction security and optimization.
+This guide emphasizes foundational principles, code-level explanations, and best practices to empower developers in leveraging Solana’s unique system of transaction optimization.

 Pinocchio simplifies advanced blockchain programming by offering a robust and optimized framework for system-level operations.